debraville7/Bike-Sharing-Analysis/README.md

 # Problem Statement
-This project seeks to investigate how temporal features and weather conditions affect hourly bike-sharing demand, aiming to uncover meaningful insights that can enhance operational strategies and service responsiveness?
+This project seeks to investigate how temporal features and weather conditions affect hourly bike-sharing demand, aiming to uncover meaningful insights that can enhance operational strategies and service responsiveness

 # Dataset